 The next step is to identify who your stakeholders are, which means it’s time to brainstorm with your team.
 A stakeholder is any individual or group that has an interest in your project or organization.
 When identifying your stakeholders, it is important to think carefully about everyone potentially involved, at every stage of the process — and that means both internal and external stakeholders.

-(NB: Internal stakeholders are individuals or groups within your organization, while external stakeholders are those outside of your organization.)
+Remember: Internal stakeholders are individuals or groups within your organization, while external stakeholders are those outside of your organization.

 3. Determine what level of involvement each stakeholder has.

 Once you have identified your stakeholders, you need to determine what level of involvement each one has, and at what stages of the project.
-There are three levels of involvement: high, medium, and low.
+As a refresher, there are three levels of involvement: high, medium, and low.

 For example, in this Mural stakeholder mapping template built by the LUMA Institute, we use the radar approach to map not only the level of involvement but also the connection between stakeholders.